rousseau/pyrecon/README.md

 ## Registration Based on Orthogonal Slices Intersection (ROSI)
 ROSI performs registration on fetal MRI stacks of 2D slices.
-To performs 3D reconstruction, results can be pluge to other 3D reconstruction method (ex: NiftyMIC [3][4][5], or NesVOR [6]
+To perform 3D reconstruction, results can be plugged to other 3D reconstruction method (ex: NiftyMIC [3][4][5], or NesVOR [6]).

-ROSI performs in three stages : 1.
-First, motion correction is applied to all slices.
-2. Second, a trained classifier is used to identify potentially misaligned slices.
-3. A multi-start optimization approach allows for the correction of potentially misaligned slices.
+ROSI consists in three stages: 1. motion correction is applied to all slices.
+2. a trained classifier is used to identify potentially misaligned slices.
+3. a multi-start optimization approach allows for the correction of potentially misaligned slices.

-Results are saved in a joblib format, wich contains :
+Results are saved in a joblib format, wich contains:
 - the list of slices
 - the value of the cost at each iteration
 - the value of the dice coefficient at each iteration